anandgarg91/sofsec/mdslides.md

 ### Summary

-* In this paper, the author shows an efficient side-channel attack on CBC encryption mode. he uses the concept of padding to leaks easily information in a cryptographic implementation.
+* In this paper, the author shows an efficient side-channel attack on CBC encryption mode.
+It uses padding functions to leak information in a cryptographic implementation.

-* It includes a list of potencial vulnerable applications and some solutions are propused to fix and prevent the attack.
+* The paper includes a list of potencial vulnerable applications and some solutions are propused to fix and prevent the attack.

 # Introduction